 Diabetes insipidus is caused by low levels of antidiuretic hormone (ADH).
 ADH is made by a gland in the brain called the hypothalamus and it is stored in the pituitary gland.

-ADH helps your child’s kidneys regulate the amount of water that is in the body.
-In diabetes insipidus, the body does not retain enough water.
+ADH helps your child’s kidneys regulate the amount of water in the body.
+In diabetes insipidus, the body doesn't retain enough water.

 There are two types of diabetes insipidus.
 These are:

 - Central diabetes insipidus results when not enough ADH is made by your child’s body.

 - Nephrogenic diabetes insipidus results when the kidneys don’t respond to ADH as they should.